filecoin-project/venus/README.md

 - [Community](#community)
 - [License](#license)

+👋**Trying out the project for the first time?** We recommend heading to the [Wiki](https://github.com/filecoin-project/go-filecoin/wiki/) for more detailed instructions and guides.

+## What is Filecoin?
+Filecoin is a decentralized storage network that turns the world’s unused storage into an algorithmic market, creating a permanent, decentralized future for the web. **Miners** earn the native protocol token (also called “filecoin”) by providing data storage and/or retrieval. **Clients** pay miners to store or distribute data and to retrieve it.
+Check out [How Filecoin Works](https://github.com/filecoin-project/go-filecoin/wiki/1.-How-Filecoin-Works) for more.

 ## Installation

-You can download prebuilt binaries for Linux and MacOS from CircleCI.
+There are 2 ways you can start running `go-filecoin`.

+## Install the prebuilt binary

-  - Go to the [filecoin project page on CircleCI](https://circleci.com/gh/filecoin-project/go-filecoin/tree/master).
-(You may need to authenticate with GitHub first.)
+  - Go to [filecoin-project on CircleCI](https://circleci.com/gh/filecoin-project/go-filecoin/tree/master).
+Log in with Github.
   - Click on the most recent successful build for your OS (`build_linux` or `build_macos`)
   - Click the 'Artifacts' tab.
   - Click `Container 0 > filecoin.tar.gz` to download the release.
+  -

-## Development
+## Build from source

 ### Install Go and Rust

   - The build process for go-filecoin requires at least [Go](https://golang.org/doc/install) version 1.10.
 If you're setting up Go for the first time, we recommend [this tutorial](https://www.ardanlabs.com/blog/2016/05/installing-go-and-your-workspace.html) which includes environment setup.
-  - You'll also need Rust (v1.29.0 or later) to build the `rust-proofs` submodule.
-You can download it [here](https://www.rust-lang.org/).
+  - You'll also need [Rust](https://www.rust-lang.org/) (v1.29.0 or later) to build the `rust-proofs` submodule.

 ### Clone